 Prior to IEEE, Jamie was the Director of Business Operations at Easylink Services International Corporation (now part of OpenText Corporation), and Director of Sales for Quantex Microsystems.
 He holds an MBA in Finance and a B.A. in Psychology, both from Rutgers University.

-Tom Siegert joined IEEE as CFO in April 2010 after over 17 years with Wyeth, a global pharmaceutical/healthcare company.
+Tom Siegert joined IEEE as CFO in 2010.
 In his current role, Tom is responsible for leading the finance and business administration effort within IEEE.
-Tom is a member of the IEEE Management Council and participates in the company’s Finance, Audit, and Investment Committees.
+Tom is a member of the IEEE Management Council and supports the company’s Finance, Audit, and Investment Committees.

 Mary Ward-Callan is the IEEE Staff Executive responsible for the strategic and operational leadership of the IEEE Technical Activities business unit.
 The IEEE has 45 technical Societies and Councils, several technical Committees (such as RFID, Smart Grid and Life Sciences), over 1100 conferences, 145 Society publications, several certification programs, as well as numerous symposium, technical training seminars, and tutorials.
 Mary manages approximately 300 individuals who support these activities as well as support the IEEE Meetings and Conference Business.
 She also oversees an effort to increase the IEEE coverage in new technology areas and to apply IEEE member technical expertise to pressing world problems.